jasmainak/mne-workshop-brown/_build/raw_to_evoked/epochs.md

 ```

-It is also possible to iterate through :class:`Epochs <mne.Epochs>` objects
+It is also possible to iterate through [`Epochs`](https://martinos.org/mne/stable/generated/mne.Epochs.html#mne.Epochs) objects
 in this way.
 Note that behavior is different if you iterate on `Epochs`
 directly rather than indexing: